5uso/Player-Data-Storage/README.md

 Automatically handles player name changes.

+Handles up to 32 players.

 ## How to use
 Execute `function suso.player_data:get/do` as the player whose data you want to get.
 This will result in that player's data being copied to path `storage suso:pldata working_data`.

 After editing the data, the result contained in this path can be saved by running `function suso.player_data:put/do`, again, as the player in question.
+If the data wasn't edited (read only operations), there's no need to run this function.

 Every player's data starts off as a blank nbt object (`{}`).

+If used on a world that's going to be distributed, run `function suso.player_data:package` to reset the pack.
+This will pause it until the next reload.

 ## Example